shakfu/py-js/source/projects/pktpy/README.md

 ## Notes

-[pocketpy](https://github.com/blueloveTH/pocketpy) is a very cool early stage project to create an embedding-friendly self-contained python implementation for game engines.
+[pocketpy](https://github.com/blueloveTH/pocketpy) is a very cool early stage project to create an embeddable self-contained python implementation for game engines.

 A lot of language compatibility has been implemented but not a lot of infrastructure support (module coverage, user module support) yet.